ladybug-tools/ladybug-web/README.md

 * Code clean-up and updates to many variable names
 	* Always room from improvement
+* Analemma and sun position logic mostly - but not all - OK
 * Improve action of date sliders
-* Fix updates time zone data always - even if no lat/lon change
+* Fixed updates time zone data always updating - even if no lat/lon changes

-### Latest update: 2016-03-19 / R7

-* Code clean-up and updates to many variable names
-	* Making variable names more meaningful and consistent
-* Add Sun mesh and direction light
-	* Positions update with each slider movement
-* Add shadows and shade
-* Add Trylon and and Perisphere reference/demo objects
-* Add more time-updating capabilities
-* Random location at load time

 ### Things To Do / Road Map

 * Calculate analemma for every day of month - not just first 28
+* Do something when Google API reports no time zone
 * Text input for lat and lon // or wait for permalinks?
 * Replace/Upgrade SunCalc.js with NOAA/Bostock JavaScript
 * Translucent ring to indicate full Sun path